Part-time qualifications in archaeology

-Archaeology is one of the department's most comprehensively taught subjects, offering students the chance for progression from an undergraduate award to a degree programme.
+Archaeology is one of the Department's most comprehensively taught subjects, offering students the chance for progression from an undergraduate award to a graduate degree programme.

 Certificate of Higher Education